 If your employment ends after two years of fixed-term employment*

-Benefits: support for transition through the Job Security Foundation for the equivalent of six days plus a planning dialogue and one follow-up dialogue.
-Some of this support may take place during the final month of employment (during paid working hours).
+Benefits: Support for transition through the Job Security Foundation for the equivalent of six days, as well as a planning dialogue and one follow-up dialogue.
+Some of this support may take place during the final month of employment, (during paid working hours).

 If your employment ends after three years of fixed-term employment*

-Benefits: support for transition through the Job Security Foundation in the form of a planning dialogue and one follow-up dialogue plus expanded individual support from the Foundation.
-Some of this support may take place during the final month of employment (during paid working hours).
+Benefits: Support for transition through the Job Security Foundation in the form of a planning dialogue and one follow-up dialogue, as well as expanded individual support from the Foundation.
+Some of this support may take place during the final month of employment, (during paid working hours).
 In addition, limited financial support, (44 benefit days, which is equivalent to two months’ full-time unemployment), during the period you receive unemployment benefit.
-These provisions also apply in full to employees with doctoral candidate positions (PhD).
+These provisions also apply in full to employees with educational employment, i.e. doctoral candidate positions.

 If your employment ends after six years of fixed-term employment

 Qualifying period: a total six years of fixed-term employment within a period of seven years with the same employer.
-In order to qualify for support, an initial period of continuous employment of at least three years is required, although a break of up to eight working days is permitted, followed by at least three years within a four-year period.
-Please note that employment as a doctoral candidate may not be included in this calculation.
+In order to qualify for support, an initial period of continuous employment of at least three years is required, though a break of up to eight working days during this period is permitted, followed by at least three years within a four-year period.
+Please note that employment as a doctoral candidate may not be included in this qualifying period.